Unity-Technologies/Robotics-Nav2-SLAM-Example/readmes/custom_viz.md

     You now have access to the necessary classes and functions for this visualization.
 A visualizer that manages multiple drawings over time for a specific message type should inherit from the `MultiDrawingVisualizer<T>` class.
 Do this now by replacing the `MonoBehaviour` class with `MultiDrawingVisualizer<PoseStampedMsg>`.

     > Learn more about the visualizer base classes TODO link [here]().

+- Next, delete the template `Start()` and `Update()` functions--the base `MultiDrawingVisualizer` class will manage what needs to happen in those MonoBehaviour functions for you.

 ```csharp
 using System;